piusnmuhumuza/software-engineering/dba_documentation.md

 ### Database Querying

+Like any well-designed programming tool, SQL includes certain commands that every developer should be familiar with while working with databases.

-SQL queries and other operations take the form of commands written as statements and are aggregated into programs that enable users to add, modify or retrieve data from database tables.
+SQL queries and other operations take the form of commands written as statements, aggregated into programs that enable users to add, modify or retrieve data from database tables.

-A table is the most basic unit of a database and consists of rows and columns of data.
-A single table holds records, and each record is stored in a row of the table.
+A **table** is the most basic unit of a database and consists of ``rows`` and ``columns`` of data.
+A single table holds ``records``, and each record is stored in a ``row`` of the table.
 Tables are the most used type of database objects, or structures that hold or reference data in a relational database.

 Other types of database objects include the following:

 * **Views** are logical representations of data assembled from one or more database tables.
 * **Indexes** are lookup tables that help speed up database lookup functions.